steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Update JSON files.
         Place the new entities at the end and increment the Id.
-        Update the Project properties to reflect the Project that was assigned to the model.
+        Update the Project Id to reflect the Project that was assigned to the model.
         [X] Camera.json (placeholder, values not important)
         [X] MeshTransform.json (placeholder, values not important)

-    Copy and existing mesh file to create a placeholder in Test\Data\Users\meshes.
+    Copy an existing mesh file to create a placeholder in Test\Data\Users\meshes.

     In ModelRelief, open the new model and generate a relief.
     Add the generated Mesh, DepthBuffer and NormalMap from the store folder to ModelRelief\Test.